wookiehangover/sambreed-dev/src/content/wiki/computers/ai/ai-coding-ish.md

 ---
 I've been using LLMs for general coding tasks since late 2020.
 This is where I've started to corral together thoughts and techniques for "doing computers" with LLMs in the passenger seat.

+## 2025

+Enter the vibe coding era.

+- LLMs, specifically Anthropic's Claude models, are good enough to do lots of the grunt work of projects, allowing you to surf on pure vibes
+- Agents

+## 2024

+Code completion gets good enough to go mainstream.

+## 2023 and earlier
 ## LLM as Search Engines

 Plain language questions can be easier to write than good search queries.